We often have to speak to people who will be resistant to our main message.

 ‘Many people feel that a call centre is not necessary for our business.
 So, my presentation will delve into the pros and cons of a call centre and then we can make an informed decision together.’

-Use this technique and notice how much less stressful and more successful your presentations are!
+Use this technique either at the very start, or towards the beginning of your next meeting and notice how much less stressful and more successful your meetings, conversations and presentations are!